What is a Nominee Director in Hong Kong?

 • Bank Account with Nominee Structure

 In accordance with the recommendations of the Hong Kong Monetary Authority, some banks refuse or make it increasingly difficult to open bank accounts with nominee structure due to high compliance cost and risks.
-The request for anonymity under such structure, despite being legitimate, raises suspicious for banks for fear that such structure may be used for tax evasion or money laundering purposes.
+Banks become suspicious of requests for anonymity under such structures, as banks fear they may be used for tax evasion or money laundering purposes, despite their legitimacy.

 In a Nutshell

-A Nominee Director allows for confidentiality to be attained for those who wish to remain anonymous from the public gaze while at the same time allows for statutory compliance to be met.
-The reasons for requiring such anonymity are the business owners’ so long as the country’s laws are respected.
+A Nominee Director provides confidentiality for those who wish to remain anonymous from the public gaze while ensuring statutory compliance.
+The business owners can have any reasons for requiring such anonymity, as long as they respect the country’s laws.

 However, can a Nominee Director also serve as a Regular Director of a Hong Kong company?

-The answer is yes as all the directors are regarded as the same to fulfill their duties and responsibilities of the company.
-The Nominee Director is not treated as an independent director but can be empowered to undertake agreements and make important business decisions or even fulfill all of the tasks a Regular Director usually performs.
-This representative is dedicated to present the Hong Kong Company in its best light while protecting the true director’s confidentiality as obligated by the Declaration of Trust.
+Yes, all the directors fulfill the same duties and responsibilities for the company.
+The Nominee Director is not treated as an independent director but can be empowered to undertake agreements, make important business decisions, and perform all the tasks of a Regular Director.
+This representative presents the Hong Kong Company in its best light while protecting the true director’s confidentiality as obligated by the Declaration of Trust.
 However, this role is ultimately a strictly non-executive one as the Nominee Director will need to consult for approval rather than making any decisions alone.
-At the end of the day, appointing the right nominee director needs to be extra careful and, in the situation, where you are unsure, our Paul Hype Page advisor is happy to discuss with you on your business journey in Hong Kong.
+At the end of the day, appointing the right nominee director needs to be extra consideration.
+If you are unsure, our Paul Hype Page advisor is happy to discuss with you on your business journey in Hong Kong.

 It can be done through proper execution of nominee service agreement between the nominated person and the business owner, where interests of both parties are protected.
 The nominated director (or shareholder) does not participate in business management and acts only in accordance with instructions of the business owner.